vegu-ai/talemate/docs/user-guide/agents/index.md

 ### Director

 Will eventually become a Game Master type agent.
 Right now used for some very rudimentary scene direction.
-Allows complex scene control via the [Scoped Scene API](../../dev/scoped-scene-api/index.md)
+Allows complex scene control via the scoped api scripting.

 ### Long-term Memory